Pep Guardiola

 Pep Guardiola with his wife and children

 Josep has always held a deep connection with the history and culture of his homeland.
-He is an ardent admirer of Catalan poetry and even walked the runway for local designer Antoni Miró.
-In 2002, the celebrated Catalan was honored with an award for his contributions to preserving cultural identity.
-Nine years later, Guardiola was also bestowed with the Honorary Medal of the Parliament of Catalonia.
+He's a passionate admirer of Catalan poetry and has even walked the runway for local designer Antoni Miró.
+In 2002, the celebrated Catalan received an award for his contributions to preserving cultural identity.
+Nine years later, Guardiola also received the Honorary Medal of the Parliament of Catalonia.
 He has never shied away from expressing his support for the political independence of the region.

 Josep Guardiola Now

-The 2022/23 season put an end to the rumors surrounding the so-called "Guardiola Curse."
-Under his leadership, Manchester City completed a treble.
-The team conquered each tournament in succession: first, the FA Cup, then the Premier League championship.
-And finally, on June 10th, 2023, they emerged as victors in the UEFA Champions League, beating Inter Milan in the final.
-This marks the second treble in the history of English football.
+The 2022/23 season finally silenced talk of the so-called "Guardiola Curse."
+Under his guidance, Manchester City achieved the treble.
+The team swept through each competition: first, the FA Cup, then the Premier League championship.
+Finally, on June 10th, 2023, they claimed victory in the UEFA Champions League, defeating Inter Milan in the final.
+This made it just the second treble in English football history.

 How Pep Reached His Final Form